gnafit/gna/doc/source/example.rst

 same as global ``env`` imported from (``gna.env``) and may be ignored.
 Five arguments are defined:

-- ``--name`` to provide an unique identifier for the prediction which will be initialized in the module, it will be used later in other modules to find the prediction;
+- ``--name`` to provide an unique identifier for the theoretical prediction results that will be initialized in the module, it is  used later in other modules to get access to the prediction;
 - ``--Emin``, ``--Emax`` and ``--bins`` to specify the binning properties of output histogram;
 - ``--order`` to specify integration order.
 Gauss-Legendre algorithm